Course lecture notes and practical sessions are currently password protected.

 - Biocomputing I. Programming is an essential skill for bioinformaticians.
-This module focuses on Perl, the most widely-used programming language for bioinformatics.
-The module addresses a range of topics, including: how to write short scripts for handling biological data; how to use Bioperl to handle DNA and protein sequence data; and the good programming practices and habits relevant to any programming language.
+This module focuses on Python, the most widely-used programming language for bioinformatics.
+The module addresses a range of topics, including: how to write short scripts for handling biological data; how to use Biopython to handle DNA and protein sequence data; and the good programming practices and habits relevant to any programming language.
 Module organizer: Dr Adrian Shepherd.

 - Biocomputing II.
 Building on the fundamental concepts introduced in Biocomputing I, the aim of this module is to address the practical challenges faced by bioinformaticians tackling larger-scale and collaborative programming tasks.
 The module includes a range of interactive sessions during which students have the opportunity to discuss various programming topics with professional programmers, post-docs and PhD students.
 Assessment is via a group project.
 Module organizer: Dr Andrew Martin.

 - Data Management.
 With the rapid growth in the quantity of biological data, there is a growing need for bioinformaticians to manage data in an efficient and reliable manner.
 This module explains how to design, create and query relational databases using the Open Source software MySQL, with a strong focus on the challenges of modelling biological data.
 It also covers other important data-handling topics: The use of XML for data exchange and for handling poorly-structured data; and the particular challenging involved in handling very large data sets.
 Module organizer: Dr Adrian Shepherd.

 - Statistics.
 Provides a rigorous introduction to the essential statistics that underpin modern bioinformatics.
 Practical sessions focus on programming in R, which is the most important (free) statistical analysis tool for bioinformatics applications.
 Module organizer: Dr Maya Topf.